Why choose a Peabody Museum Program?

 - The Day of the Dead program is offered in Spanish or English

 - All programs are 60 minutes unless noted otherwise

 —Teacher, Grade 4, Winchester

-Day of the Dead (Grades 2–12)
+Virtual Day of the Dead (Grades 2–12)

-Igloos to Adobe (Grades 2–5)
+Virtual Igloos to Adobe (Grades 3–5)

-Magnificent Maya (Grades 4–7)
+Virtual Magnificent Maya (Grades 4–7)

 How to Book

 Reservations are required.
-For fee and booking information, call 617-495-3216 or click on the Schedule a Visit page.
+Click on the Request a Reservation button.
+For fee information, click on the Schedule a Visit page.